-- (1) The accounting officer may negotiate the final terms of a contract with bidders identified through a competitive bidding process or price quotations as preferred bidders, provided that such negotiation - (a) does not allow any preferred bidder a second or unfair opportunity; - (b) is not to the detriment of any other bidder; and - (c) does not lead to a higher price than the bid as submitted. - (2) The accounting officer delegate the negotiation with the bidder(s) for price quotations to the Senior supply chain practitioner and competitive bidding to the Chairperson of the bid adjudication committee. - (3) Minutes of such negotiations must be kept for record purposes.
+- (1) The accounting officer may negotiate the final terms of a contract with bidders identified through a competitive bidding process or price quotations as preferred bidders, provided that such negotiation - (a) does not allow any preferred bidder a second or unfair opportunity. - (b) is not to the detriment of any other bidder; and - (c) does not lead to a higher price than the bid as submitted. - (2) The accounting officer delegate the negotiation with the bidder(s) for price quotations to the SCM Manager and competitive bidding to the Chairperson of the bid adjudication committee. - (3) Minutes and an attendance register of such negotiations must be kept for record purposes. - (4) No unauthorised communication with bidders and prospective providers: - (a) where bids and quotations have been submitted to the municipality, a bidder must not communicate with any councilor and official on any matter regarding his/her bid, quotation or offer other than a notice of withdrawal. - (b) No municipal personnel may communicate with a bidder or any other party who has an interest in a bid, during the period between the closing date for the receipt of the bid or quotation (or date of receipt of an offer), and the date of notification of the successful bidder of acceptance of his/her bid, quotation or offer.
+Every such case of unauthorised communication shall forthwith be reported to the Municipal Manager as well as the chairperson of the Bid Adjudication Committee.
+A bid or quotation in respect of which unauthorised communication has occurred may be disqualified.